 Deck and patio additions are also extremely sought after.
 Remember, you’re taking up some of the yard space with these additions, so it’s important to plan them out carefully.
 Large yards are also popular among homebuyers, especially young couples who wish to start a family, so weigh the pros and cons of the addition carefully.

-When evaluating potential additions to your home, remember that they also need to coincide with neighborhood regulations.
+When evaluating home renovations that add value to your home, remember that they also need to coincide with neighborhood regulations.
 You may need to make a request with your town hall to start the work.
 Depending on the town you live in, you may also have specific codes to meet.
 The town hall will have to agree to the work and give you a permit to build the addition if this is the case.
 Generally, this isn’t a problem; however, if the town wants all its homes to remain uniform in appearance, you may not be able to make the changes you want.
 If you live in a gated community, for example, one of the main appeals is that the homes mirror each other, so your options may be limited in what you can pursue.

 If you’re looking for a painter in Cumming Georgia to help with your renovation process, Bear Mountain Custom Painting has just the professionals you need.
 We can take away some of your renovation stress and leave your home with beautiful, lasting results.